skyler-ruiter/cuda_nccl_stf_graph_algs/README.md

 * `tests`: has a few testing files to look at graph analytics and run some basic library testing.

+  * there is a file with the 10 highest and lowest vertex degrees for the datasets used in the benchmarking

 * `src`: has the implementations of the distributed graph algorithms.

   * `dist_bfs`: has implementations of Breadth First Search (BFS) using MPI, OpenMP+MPI, NCCL+MPI, and CUDASTF+NCCL+MPI.